 There are two American Indian Reservations in Kitsap County; the Port Gamble S'Klallam Tribe is associated with the Port Gamble Reservation and the Suquamish Tribe is associated with the Port Madison Reservation.
-The 2018 estimated resident population on the Port Gamble Reservation is 700 and on the Port Madison Reservation is 8,044 (Figure 11).
-Since 2010, this represents 2.6% growth for Port Gamble and 5.3% growth for Port Madison.
+The 2019 estimated resident population on the Port Gamble Reservation is 695 and on the Port Madison Reservation is 8,126 (Figure 11).1 Since 2010, this represents 2% growth for Port Gamble and 6% growth for Port Madison.
 These estimates may include non-tribal members living on the reservation and are not limited by race.
-Similarly, these estimates may not capture tribal members living outside the reservations.
+Similarly, these estimates do not capture tribal members living outside the reservations.

 Figure 11.
-Residents Living on American Indian Tribal Reservation, Kitsap County: 2000 to 20181
+Residents Living on American Indian Tribal Reservations, Kitsap County: 2000 to 20191